 Where will Packet Pick Up be located?

 Packet pick up will be located in “The Spine”.
-This is the hallway outside Employee Health on the ground floor of Reynolds Tower (map at end of FAQs).
+This is the hallway outside Employee Health on the ground floor of Reynolds Tower.

 What should I bring with me to Packet Pick up?

 - I-9 required documents for employment verification (2nd step of the I-9 process) if you have not already visited HR